 Look inside cupboards and wardrobes, under beds, behind curtains and furniture, inside beds (under the covers), in the linen cupboard (a favourite sleeping spot for my cats).

 As strange as it may seem, if you have had recent visitors, ask them to check their car.
 We had friends over for lunch one day, and they returned to our home five minutes after leaving to bring out cat back.
 He’d climbed into their van and they’d driven off with him.

-Print out flyers with your cat’s name, description and a contact number.
-Leave out a key piece of information (the cat’s eye colour, colour of its collar, number of white socks, if or where it has a white locket etc), so that if somebody does claim to have your cat and they are genuine, they will be able to answer the question.
+Print out flyers with your cat’s name, description and contact number.
+Leave out a key piece of information (the cat’s eye colour, the colour of its collar, number of white socks, if or where it has a white locket etc), so that if somebody does claim to have your cat and they are genuine, they will be able to answer the question.
 Place the flyers on lampposts, community notice boards and ask local veterinary practices if you can put a flyer in their window.

 Information for the flyer should include the following: